 The RV is selected based on [delivery volume information and the highest configuration of a vehicle] within a group of vehicles which is defined based on specific parameters in paragraph 7.9.3.1 called “LCA group”.

 [To obtain the RV for an LCA group based on the highest expected or known delivery volume within the LCA group, the selection shall be done consistently and be fixed for the time (representative period) when the LCA in the LCA group is performed.
-Hence, the vehicle with the highest delivery volume is determined once for a LCA group and remains the RV thereafter.
+Hence, the vehicle with the highest delivery volume is determined once for an LCA group and remains the RV thereafter.

 To achieve consistency, actual or estimated delivery volume data shall be chosen based on the following principles.